tjb295/ppmrw/README.md

 The final argument is the name of the outputfile to be written to, preferrablly the file does not exist yet

 ###known issues####
+Will seg fault if you attempt to write to an output file that is being open by another program, not sure how to watch out for this.